corwin365/Aeolus-SSW/README.md

 The routines were produced organically over a period of several months and bits of data in figures produced earlier were often reused in figures produced later.
 As a result, there are some weird cross-dependencies between figures.
 Running all the data-generation routines first should avoid issues due to this.
 You can try running individual files if you just want one figure - just be prepared to hunt down where any missing data is coming from!

-1. Run the Python scripts in 01AeolusConversion to convert the Aeolus data from their original ESA DBL format to a slimmed-down netCDF format used throughout this study
+1. Run the Python scripts in 01AeolusConversion to convert the Aeolus data from their original ESA DBL format to a slimmed-down netCDF format used throughout this study.
+This will require some small manual tweaks for your filesystem throughout the programme, that will not carry over to the rest of the Matlab analyses - keep prodding until it works!

 2. Run:
  - 02HeightTimeSeries/grid_aeolus.m